Table Of Contents

 There’s more.

-• Help control access to resources
+• Control access to workloads

-• Manage multiple clusters
+• Organize large clusters

-Some limitations of using Kubernetes namespaces include:
+Limitations of Kubernetes namespaces

 To better understand these benefits and limitations, let’s take a closer look.